na-na-hi/renget/archive/2ia7a.md

 Observations: Watson is not a metahuman, the stopwatch belongs to the Warden of time, and its unknown why she was given custody over it

 Name: Airani Iofifteen
-Ability: "The visitor"
+Ability: "The Visitor"
 Description: Airani Iofifteen comes from beyond our cosmos, and is simply a visitor of another galaxy.
 She has gladly allowed us to study her UFO, as long as she's allowed to research the fine arts of the world.
 Her ability allows her to shapeshift into a human girl
 Danger Level: F
-Observations: While the weapons she carries are advanced beyond Belief, she's not really a threat.
-Some of the extraterrestial bacteria she carried, however, proved quite a challenge to neutralize
+Observations: While the weapons she carries are advanced beyond Belief, her combat abilities are subpar.
+A normal human can deal with her, and should she be terminated, her body is to be retrieved for further data extraction

 Name: Ayunda risu
 Ability: "Thaumaturgy"
 Description: The squirrel witch is an annoyance that uses her magic to make the lifes of Covercorp employees harder.
 She has recently casted a spell that forces people to write whatever is on their mind, so honestly she should fuck off
 Danger Level: Fucking Annoying
 Observations: I hate her stupid smug face, i hate magic so much.
 You can shoot a gigant bug in the face, how do you deal with this shit?
+Maybe using the laser in the station on top of her tower before she can teleport might kill her, but who knows, she keeps fucking with us

 Name: Moona Hoshinova
 Ability: "XVIII- The Moon"
 Description: Moona took the contract of the Moon Arcana to save her village of starvation.
 Now she serves the Agenda of The World, a far stronger Arcana.
 Her abilities turned into a superhuman with the ability to create illusions
 Danger Level:  A
 Observations: The Moon has robbed Moona of her emotions, but its not posible to save her.
 Her contract of the Moon, allegedly, is to "Protect her master of unknown enemies".
-Godkilling weapons or A "Nietzche Tetrahedron" could probably help
+Godkilling weapons or A "Nietzche Tetrahedron" should suffice

 Name: Tsukumo Sana
 Ability: "The universe that makes up all creation"